STAMP-project/botsing-github-app/README.md

 In the subsection ''Subscribe to events'' you need to check the event ''issues''.

-Then you have to choice an authentication method to be set on botsing-server to access GitHub.
+Then you have to choose an authentication method to be set on botsing-server to access GitHub.
 The botsing-server have to access the repository and the notifications.

 The methods currently supported are: